vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/zkProver/State-Machines/Secondary-State-Machines/Arithmetic/Arithmetic.md

 The Arithmetic State Machine (SM) is one of the six secondary state machines receiving instructions from the Main SM Executor.
 As a secondary state machine, the Arithmetic SM has the executor part (the Arithmetic SM Executor) and an internal Arithmetic PIL program written in the PIL language.

-The main purpose of the Arithmetic SM is carry out elliptic curve arithmetic operations, such as Point Addition and Point Doubling.
+The main purpose of the Arithmetic SM is carry out elliptic curve arithmetic operations, such as Point Addition and Point Doubling as well as performing $256$-bits operations like addition, product or division.